-This course has been developed to explain basic requirements detailed within OSHA Standard 29 CFR 1910.146, Permit-required Confined Spaces, which will assist employers in establishing and maintaining an effective confined space program.
-By implementing such a program, our employees will be able to:
+This course has been developed to explain basic requirements detailed within OSHA General Industry Standard 29 CFR 1910.146, Permit-required Confined Spaces, which will assist employers in establishing and maintaining an effective confined space program.
+For information on Confined Space Entry in Construction, see OSHAcademy Course 816.

 To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.

-OSHAcademy course final exams are designed to help ensure students demonstrate a sufficient understanding of the content covered within each course.
-To help demonstrate this understanding, students must achieve a minimum score of 70% on final exams.
-It is OSHAcademy's policy to protect the integrity of our exams and, as a result, we do not provide missed questions to students.
+OSHAcademy course final exams are designed to make sure students have gained a sufficient understanding of the content covered within each course.
+To help demonstrate this understanding, students must achieve a passing score on course final exams.
+It is OSHAcademy's policy to protect the integrity of our exams: as a result, we do not provide missed questions to students.

 This is an open book exam.
 Students are permitted to use a separate browser window to review course content while taking the exam.
 If you do not pass a final exam, you will see a "Retake Exam" button next to the course on your student dashboard.

 If you have already paid for certificates, your exam score will be displayed on your student dashboard after successfully passing the final exam.
 If you chose PDF certificates, you can view and print your certificate and personal transcript from your student dashboard.
 If you chose original printed documents, they will be prepared and mailed to the address in your student account.